-When you are invited to an interview be confident that the hiring manager initially likes your profile enough to invite you in.
-The interview process is really a way for the client to ensure you will fit into the company culture, the team and the role.
-They will want to get a feel for your personality, experience and potential.
-Below we have listed a few hints and tips below to help you:
+When you are invited to an interview be confident that the hiring manager likes your profile enough to be considering you for the position.
+The interview process is a way for the client to ensure you will fit into the company culture, the team and the role - they will want to get a feel for your personality, experience and potential.
+But it’s also a chance for you to discover if this is a company you want to work for.

-What you can bring to the company, why you want to work for them and what your career objectives are.
-Many will ask why you are leaving your current position so be prepared – be positive, negative answers do not generally go down well in an interview situation.
+Interviewers are likely to ask you why you are leaving your current position so be prepared – be positive, negative answers do not generally go down well in an interview situation.

 Think about any questions you may have about the company.
 Go beyond the usual and think about whether the information is freely available on their website.

-Obviously dress appropriately for the interview.
-Even though some companies may have a dress down policy, it may not be appropriate for you to dress in this way, check with your consultant, but as a general rule go for the smart option.
+Dress appropriately for the interview.
+Even though some companies may have a dress down policy, it may not be appropriate for you to dress in this way.
+Check with your consultant, but as a general rule go for the smart option.

-Feed back your thoughts on the company, interview, role etc ASAP so that we can work quickly on your behalf.
-We can feedback your enthusiasm, or otherwise, about the role to the client to help the decision making process.
-This process obviously runs both ways and we will inform you of any client feedback at the same time.
+Feedback your thoughts on the company, interview, role etc ASAP to your consultant so that they can work quickly on your behalf.
+They can share your enthusiasm, or otherwise, about the role to the client to assist the decision-making process.
+This process obviously runs both ways and you will be informed of any client feedback at the same time.

 If you’re not using a recruiter, it’s a thoughtful gesture to send a follow-up email to your contact at the company expressing your thanks for being invited to the interview and how enthusiastic you are about the role.